Hatha Yoga Pradipika – Special Continuing Education

 Paul is one of three senior students of Tiwariji.
 He is honored to host his teacher every year, and as a result share this knowledge and experience with many others.
 Paul will lead the asana portion and assist Tiwariji in all the Pranayama practices, pulse observations and philosophy sessions.

 Paul is a senior teacher of Pranayama, Asana and the meditative art and science of Yoga.
-He has been a dedicated student for over a decade of both Sri O.P.Tiwari, one of the few remaining classical yogis and masters of Pranayama, and the late Sri K. Pattabhi Jois in ashtanga vinyasa.
+He has been a dedicated student since the late 1990s of both Sri O.P.Tiwari, one of the few remaining classical yogis and masters of Pranayama, and the late Sri K. Pattabhi Jois in ashtanga vinyasa.
 Both of these great teachers have personally certified Paul in these practices, a unique position as the only one to receive this double honor.
 Paul continues with Mantra practice from the yoga lineage and meditative approaches, influenced by the Thai Forest tradition.
 This combination of practice and study through dedication and devotion has helped him gain some understanding of practice and to apply this appropriately in Asana, Pranayama, Mantra recitation and Meditation for the different level of students he has the privilege to share the teaching with.
-He continues his studies in health, digestion, anatomy and physiology.
+He continues his studies in health, philosophy, anatomy and physiology.
+Paul is also conducting PhD research on the yoga practices at Emory University in Atlanta, USA.
 One of his main gifts is to be able to relate the teachings in a very down-to-earth way for the modern seeker.
 He does not take life or yoga too seriously and as a result the discussions and philosophical sessions are lively and humorous, helping to explain the meaning behind the practices and philosophy.

 The Daily Schedule